craftcms/docs/docs/5.x/reference/field-types/matrix.md

 # Matrix Fields

 Matrix fields allow you to manage nested [entries](../element-types/entries.md) in a fluid way.
+Entries created within a Matrix field are “owned” by the element that field is attached to, and can represent anything from a slide in a gallery to an entire resources section, each record having its own URL.

 ::: tip
-In Craft 5, _Matrix blocks_ were converted to _entries_.
-[Fields](../../system/fields.md) that were previously owned by a particular block type are now managed in (and assigned from) a global pool.
+During the Craft 5 upgrade process, _Matrix blocks_ were converted to _entries_.
+[Fields](../../system/fields.md) that were previously owned by a particular “block type” are now managed in (and assigned from) a global pool.
 You are now able to design [entry types](../element-types/entries.md#entry-types) that exist as standalone content objects (in a section), _or_ as nested entries (in a Matrix field)!
 :::

 ## Settings